 Looking for some new and inventive ways to cook tempeh?
 Or perhaps you are a tempeh newbie and want to learn more about it?
 Here is a guide to everything you need to know about how to cook tempeh.

 What is tempeh?

-Tempeh is a delicious vegan protein, that is versatile and nutritious.
-It has a nutty flavor and is firm enough to slice and barbecue.
+Tempeh is a delicious vegan protein that is firm enough to slice and barbecue.
+It is versatile and nutritious with a nutty flavor.